-32. Conduct of proceedings in special measures
+31. Conduct of proceedings in Special Measures

+- 31.1.
+A hearing in Special Measures may involve the implementation of a number of measures that are designed to assist a Participant in providing the best quality evidence that they can.
+These measures will be situation specific but may include: - 31.1.1. use of more than one hearing room, with a Participant giving evidence by an agreed videoconferencing facility or listening to evidence by an agreed videoconferencing facility; and/or - 31.1.2. all questions to a witness being directed via the Panel Chair, who will relay questions appropriately put; and/or - 31.1.3. use of a screen to separate a Participant from another Participant or Participants, other than the Panel; and/or - 31.1.4. use of an appropriately qualified or experienced support worker by a Participant (who is in addition to any Companion); and/or - 31.1.5. regular breaks.

+32. Notification of outcome to student

 - 32.1.
-A hearing in Special Measures may involve the implementation of a number of measures that are designed to assist a Participant in providing the best quality evidence that they can.
-These measures will be situation specific but may include: - 32.1.1. use of more than one hearing room, with a Participant giving evidence by an agreed videoconferencing facility or listening to evidence by an agreed videoconferencing facility - 32.1.2. all questions to a witness being directed via the Panel Chair, who will relay questions appropriately put - 32.1.3. use of a screen to separate a Participant from another Participant or Participants, other than the Panel - 32.1.4. use of an appropriately qualified or experienced support worker by a Participant - 32.1.5. regular breaks.

-33. Notification of outcome to student

-- 33.1.
 The Hearing Secretary will normally notify you of the outcome by email within 5 working days and the reasons for the Panel's decision.
-This email letter may also be copied to: - the Presenter, if any - the Chair of SSDC and the SSDC Panel chair that heard your case - the Panel Chair, who will have approved the letter - those involved in the management or administration of the proceedings, such as the Secretary to the Committee (the University's Head of Learning and Teaching (Quality)) and staff within the University's Academic Services division or Postgraduate Research Service - those responsible for you (such as your Head of School, adviser or supervisor, and (where relevant) Fitness to Practise Lead and/or Degree Apprenticeship Partner and/or employer. - 33.2.
-As stated in Part A paragraph 2 in some circumstances it may be necessary, now or in the future, to provide that information to other organisations.
+This email letter may also be copied to: - the Presenter, if any - the Chair of SSDC and the SSDC Panel chair that heard your case - the Panel Chair, who will have approved the letter - those involved in the management or administration of the proceedings, such as the Secretary to the Committee (the University's Head of Learning and Teaching (Quality)) and staff within the University's Academic Services division or Postgraduate Research Service - those responsible for you (such as your Head of School, Adviser or Supervisor, and (where relevant) Fitness to Practise Lead and/or Degree Apprenticeship Partner and/or employer.

+32.2.
+As stated in Part A paragraph 2, in some circumstances it may be necessary, now or in the future, to provide that information to other organisations.

-34. Appealing against a decision of the Senate Student Discipline Appeals Committee
+33. Appealing against a decision of the Senate Student Discipline Appeals Committee

 If you are dissatisfied with the outcome of your appeal or if your appeal was rejected without a hearing then there are no further appeals within the University.
-However, you may be able to make a complaint to the Office of the Independent Adjudicator for Higher Education once our internal procedures are completed.
+However, you may make a complaint to the Office of the Independent Adjudicator for Higher Education once our internal procedures are completed.
 We will tell you more about this in our final outcome letter.